aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

 Represents the rotation of the 3-D chart view (the rotation of the plot area around the z-axis, in degrees).

+**Remarks**

 The value of this property must be from 0 to 360, except for 3-D bar charts, where the value must be from 0 to 44.
 The default value is 20.
 Applies only to 3-D charts.

 **Returns:**
 int